-Diabetic neuropathy is nerve damage caused by diabetes.
-When it affects the arms, hands, legs, and feet, it is known as diabetic peripheral neuropathy.
+Diabetic Peripheral Neuropathy is nerve damage caused by diabetes.
+Damage to the nerves can affect sensory, motor and autonomic functions.
+While diabetic neuropathy can affect a broad range of the body and its functions, “peripheral” focuses on the influence to the arms, hands, legs, and feet.
 This condition is different from peripheral arterial disease (poor circulation), which affects the blood vessels rather than the nerves.

 Three different groups of nerves can be affected:

 Diabetic peripheral neuropathy usually develops slowly and worsens over time.
 You may have this condition long before you are diagnosed with diabetes.
 Having diabetes for several years may increase the probability of having diabetic neuropathy.
 The loss of sensation and other problems associated with nerve damage make you prone to developing skin ulcers (open sores) that can become infected and may not heal.
 This serious complication of diabetes can lead to the loss of your foot, leg or even your life.

 The risk of nerve damage specific to diabetic peripheral neuropathy is much higher if your diabetes is managed poorly.
 However, even if you have excellent blood sugar control, the risk is high.
 There are several theories as to why this occurs, including the possibility that high blood glucose or constricted blood vessels may damage your nerves.